 1 in 5 American adults are diagnosed with a mental illness each year.
 That statistic is disheartening considering the available treatment options and the fact that more than 50% of those diagnosed do not receive treatment.

-On May 2nd, the White House released a statement addressing the need to increase awareness and instill the desire to help confront the stigma.
+On May 2nd, the White House released a statement addressing the need to increase awareness and instill the desire to help confront the stigma in acknowledgement of Mental Health Awareness Month.

 “Addressing substance abuse, addiction, and overdose is often critical to improving mental health outcomes.
 An estimated 8.1 million adults in America suffering with a mental illness also struggle with substance abuse.
 Many of those who struggled with both were among the 52,000 people in our country who died from a drug overdose in 2015.
 Approximately 44,000 Americans took their own lives in the past year, a preventable tragedy that frequently correlates with mental illness and substance abuse.”